winniebahati/STRIDE-Replication/README.md

 ## On the measures of success in replication of controlled experiments with STRIDE
-This repository contains necessary materials used to perform a STRIDE relication study
+This repository contains necessary materials used to perform a STRIDE replication study

 ## General Overview
 Several steps were followd in the execution of this expriement.
 First, we prepared  a detailed description of the scenario.
 Second, training videos on th application of STRIDE techniques were also prepared.